openMetadataInitiative/openMINDS_controlledTerms/README.md

 term defined in each JSON-LD is reused in the filename and identifier (cf.
 [female.jsonld](https://raw.githubusercontent.com/HumanBrainProject/openMINDS_controlledTerms/master/v1.0-terminologies/biologicalSex/female.jsonld)).

+## How to contribute
+When contributing to this repository, please first discuss the change you wish to make via issue before making a change.

+For providing feedback or for change requests to specific schema-templates or terminologies please name the corresponding file name in the issue title and describe your concern / request in a comment.

+You can also contribute directly by making a Pull Request (PR).
+Please name at least one member of the openMINDS development team to review your PR.
+To facilitate the review process describe shortly the purpose of your PR and what is affected by it.
+If your PR is accepted it will be merged by the assigned reviewer.

 ## License
 This work is licensed under the MIT License.